 Athletic Training, Master of

 SLU's athletic training program is the standard of excellence within the field, boasting an outstanding pass rate on the Board of Certification (BOC) exam and excellent job placement rates.
-SLU students and faculty are engaged regularly in the professions, receiving honors at the national and international levels.
+SLU students and faculty are engaged regularly in the profession, receiving honors at the national and international levels.

-SLU's program has a proven track record of global engagement: the athletic program has a curricular track in which students can attend SLU's campus in Madrid, Spain, for up to four semesters; an international clinical exchange program with universities in Spain and Ireland; and the program is an institutional member of the World Federation of Athletic Training and Therapy (WFATT).
+SLU's program has a proven track record of global engagement.
+The athletic program has a curricular track in which students can attend SLU's campus in Madrid, Spain for up to four semesters; an international clinical exchange program with universities in Spain and Ireland; and the program is an institutional member of the World Federation of Athletic Training and Therapy (WFATT).

 Upon graduation, students are eligible to take the BOC Examination for the Certified Athletic Trainer (ATC) credential.